 There are three places the option for entering payments received can be selected.
 One is in the background 'flow diagram', click on 'Payment from Customer'.
-The other is in the 'Sales Ledger' menu, in the 'New Transactions' section click on 'Payment Received'.
-The third place is via the customer account details, click on 'Sales Ledger' on the top menu bar, and then select 'Customer Details'.
+The other is in the 'A/c.
+Receivable' menu, in the 'New Transactions' section click on 'Payment Received'.
+The third place is via the customer account details, click on 'A/c.
+Receivable' on the top menu bar, and then select 'Customer Details'.
 Locate the customer, either by typing in the customer code, or by clicking the 'Find' button, then click the 'Transactions: Current' tab, and then click the 'Payment Received' button.

-If you selected the payment received option from the background button, or the option in the Sales Ledger menu, you'll have to locate the customer account from the payment received option itself.
+If you selected the payment received option from the background button, or the option in the A/c.
+Receivable menu, you'll have to locate the customer account from the payment received option itself.
 Simply enter the account code, or click on the 'Find' button.
 If you select the payment received option from customer details, then the customer's account will already be selected.